 - Piha, Auckland

-By Air: The country is well connected through its three global airports at Christchurch, Wellington, and Auckland.
-Flights can also be availed from East Australia and it takes about 3.5 hours to fly to either of the international airports and to Dunedin, Queenstown, Palmerston North or Hamilton.
+The country is well connected through its three global airports at Christchurch, Wellington, and Auckland.
+Flights can also be availed from East Australia and it takes about 3.5 hours to fly to either of the international airports and to Dunedin, Queenstown, Palmerston North, or Hamilton.
 One can also avail direct flights to New Zealand from Europe and the United States.

-By Sea: Another way through which one can reach New Zealand is by sea.
+Another way through which one can reach New Zealand is by sea.
 One can either go in for a cruise liner or a yacht for reaching this destination.
-Besides, tourists also have the option of owning their personal boats.
 There are certain cruises that can be availed from different places in America and Australia to New Zealand.
-The best time to travel by sea from Fiji is perhaps in the months from October to November.
-On the other hand, if one plans a boat tour from Australia, then the months from March to April work wonders.
+There is also the option of sailing your own boat to New Zealand.